honeinc/skoll/SPEC.md

 - plugin { Object } - A `Plugin` object that has a number of differnt attributes on the plugin to allow the `FileUploader` to read and interact with the plugin.
 If some required methods are not provided the plugin will not be added and an `error` event will be emitted from the FileUploader.

+- options { Object } - _Optional_ A optional object that can specify the behavior in which the `FileUploader` behaves with plugin.
+  - options.menuItem { Boolean } - _Optional_ A flag to specify if the plugin should be linked to in a list of plugins.

 __returns__

 - plugin { Object } - A copy of the `Plugin` object back with the `isAdded` property set to true if successfull added to the `FileUploader`